Uniqus Consultech Onboards UST as an Investor, as Part of its Previously Announced Series B Round

 Strategic collaboration to deliver greater value to clients by leveraging consulting capabilities alongside technology-led transformation

-MUMBAI, India and ALISO VIEJO, Calif., Nov.
+MUMBAI, India and DUBAI, UAE, Nov.
 19, 2024 /PRNewswire/ -- UST, a leading digital transformation solutions company, has invested in Uniqus Consultech, a tech-enabled global platform that offers consulting solutions in the accounting & reporting, finance operations, governance, risk, ESG, and technology domains.
 This investment, part of Uniqus' previously announced Series B round, will lay the foundation for a strong collaboration between the two companies.

 The alliance between UST and Uniqus combines deep functional knowledge and strong technology capabilities to help clients better solve core business challenges and fully harness the power of technology, including AI/GenAI.
 As a part of the strategic collaboration, UST will leverage Uniqus' extensive practical experience in the areas of finance, risk, and sustainability to identify and implement the best digital solutions for its clients.